co360/soda-hol/4-use-soda-apis-for-crud-operations.md

    ![change url](images/4/change-url.png)

+   After the page reloads, you may wish to bookmark the URL to make it easier to access if needed.

 5. Set Username to **todo_soda** and Password to **`SecretPassw0rd`**, then click **Sign in**.

    ![log in as todo soda](images/4/log-in-as-todo-soda.png)